sylphxltd/zencss/RESEARCH_OPTIMIZATION_OPPORTUNITIES.md

-# ZenCSS Optimization Opportunities Research
+# Silk Optimization Opportunities Research
 *Research Date: January 2025*

 ## 📊 Executive Summary

-Based on comprehensive research of cutting-edge CSS-in-JS technologies, modern CSS features, and industry best practices, this document outlines strategic optimization opportunities for ZenCSS to maintain its competitive edge as the smallest, fastest, and most type-safe CSS-in-TS library.
+Based on comprehensive research of cutting-edge CSS-in-JS technologies, modern CSS features, and industry best practices, this document outlines strategic optimization opportunities for Silk to maintain its competitive edge as the smallest, fastest, and most type-safe CSS-in-TS library.

 ---